PrairieLearn/PrairieLearn/doc/elements.md

   # Generate a random value
   x = random.uniform(1, 2)

-  # Fill in the Blank Inputs
+  # Answer to fill in the blank input
   data["correct_answers"]["ans_rtol"] = x
 ```